Sheikh Madar: Move to Hargeisa

 In the mid 19th century Hargeisa and the surrounding region was a hotbed of clan strife with raids being made on caravans attempting to pass through.
 Madar alongside other Sufi sheikhs established the Jama'a Weyn or the big congregation in Hargeisa.
 The new congregation adhered to the 900 year old Qadiriyya order established by renowned Shaykh Abdul Qadir Gilani and introduced new practices that would put Hargeisa on the trajectory to becoming the largest Somali city in Somaliland and the second largest Somali inhabited city to date.
 Hargeisa and its environs had suitable soil and ample water supply for agriculture yet the pastoralists had not been taking advantage of this fact.
 Madar alongside the other leaders of Jam'a Weyn introduced the cultivation of sorghum and the new construction of permanent housing and creating his grand mosque in 1883.
 The Sheikh was also responsible for leading the communal prayers supplicating to Allah for rain in a ritual known as roobdoon.
-Sheikh Madar and Isaaq Sultan Deria Hassan met outside Hargeisa in 1870 to discuss issues regarding the new town and agreed that poaching and tree cutting in the vicinity should be banned.
-The Saad Musa branch of the Habr Awal began to settle in Hargeisa under the watch and the hospitality of the Sultan Deria and eagerly took up the new farming methods.

 The Jama'a formed a nucleus that attracted other pastoralists to come and settle in the burgeoning town.
 As well, clan conflicts were mitigated as the new community had managed to unify on a shared religious identity rather than aligning strictly on traditional clan basis.
 With the Sheikh succeeding in the task delegated to him by his master Sheikh Kabir.
 Religious leaders in the Jama'a took it upon themselves to place the disabled in the region under their care.